 Sitting on the southern coast of the UK, Brighton is one of the most popular destinations for a day trip from London.
 Thameslink runs direct trains from London Bridge and St. Pancras International stations and within an hour you’ll be at the seaside.

 I also recommend taking a stroll in the Brighton Lanes, the charming historic quarter of the city.
 The narrow alleys there will lead you to lots of shops, boutiques, and delicious seafood restaurants such as Riddle And Finns.
+And don’t miss the Royal Pavilion, originally constructed as the seaside pleasure palace of King George IV and today a Regency museum.

 Travel time from London: 1hr